Helmut Schmidt: Domestic reforms

 The 1976 Act for the Promotion of Urban Development and the 1977 Housing Modernisation Act, together with the 1971 Act for the Promotion of Urban Development passed by the Brandt Administration, enabled most West German cities by the end of the Seventies to introduce programmes aimed at renovating their pre-war residential areas.
 Additional tax reforms were introduced that lowered the tax burden on low-income households, and which played an important role "in pre-empting a real decline in the income and purchasing power of workers".
 A law was passed to encourage low-income home ownership, while 250 million marks was provided in 1978 for the promotion of sports and physical education.
 That same year, entitlement to educational allowances was extended to all tenth-grade pupils in vocational education.

 The Introductory Tax Reform Law (1974) increased bad weather payments, part-time workers' benefits and insurance benefits to 68% of net wages, fixed special benefits during vocational training at 90% of net earnings, increased assistance benefits to 58% of net earnings, and abolished special family benefits "in favour of the inclusion of the unemployed under general child allowance scheme".
 A special tax credit was introduced in 1978 in cases of particular financial burden due to children, while a substantial increase in the child allowance was made in 1979.
 Several policy changes were carried out between 1976 and 1982, such as tax credits and family allowances, which compensated unions for wage restraint and "guaranteed the maintenance of a constant income level for employed persons and their families".
 Increases were made in child benefits, which rose on a regular basis (particularly for families with more than one child) for most of the years that the Schmidt Administration was in office.

 Various measures were also carried out to mitigate the effects of unemployment.
 Employment creation schemes were introduced to help young workers.
 The Training Opportunities Act (1976) helped (over a four-year period) to increase the number of vocational training places from 450,000 to 630,000 a year.
-In 1976, a provisional law was introduced to boost the number of apprentices, which reduced the numbers of young people out of work.
+In 1976, a provisional law was introduced to boost the number of apprentices, which reduced the number of young people out of work.
 An experimental retraining programme was launched on the shop floor (lasting from 1979 to 1981), which benefited 45,680 people.